 Should you drain your power bank before charging?

-In general, draining a mobile device’s battery is one way to shorten its lifespan.
+In general, draining a mobile device’s battery on a regular basis is one way to shorten its lifespan.
 Some people are unaware, while others are aware but assume it does not apply to power banks.
 It does, however, apply to it.
 This is easy to overlook about a power bank because it’s a power source.

 Your power bank requires as much care and maintenance as your other mobile devices.
 This is because it is made with the same battery types as mobile phones: Lithium-ion (Li-on) and Lithium-polymer.
 Of the two, Lithium-ion (Li-on) is the most commonly used.